Project-HAMi/website/docs/contributor/github-workflow.md

 ---
 title: "GitHub Workflow"
-description: An overview of the GitHub workflow used by the Karmada project.
+description: An overview of the GitHub workflow used by the HAMi project.
 It includes some tips and suggestions on things such as keeping your local environment in sync with upstream and commit hygiene.
 ---

 > This doc is lifted from [Kubernetes github-workflow](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md).